Society for Promoting Christian Knowledge: Evangelism overseas

 SPCK has worked overseas since its foundation.
 The initial focus was the British colonies in the Americas.
 Libraries were established for the use of clergy and their parishioners, and books were frequently shipped across the Atlantic throughout the 18th century.
 In 1709, SPCK sent a printing press and trained printer to Tranquebar in East India to assist in the production of the first translation of the Bible into Tamil.
 This was accomplished by the German Lutheran missionaries Bartholomaeus Ziegenbalg and Heinrich Pluetschau from the Danish-Halle Mission.

 As the British Empire grew in the 19th century, SPCK supported the planting of new churches around the world.
 Funds were provided for church buildings, schools, theological training colleges, and to provide chaplains for the ships taking emigrants to their new homes.
 While the SPCK supported the logistics of church planting and provided resources for theological learning, by the 19th century it did not often send missionaries overseas.
 Instead, this work was passed to other organizations such as its sister society the United Society for the Propagation of the Gospel (USPG), which was also founded by Bray.
-In Ireland, the APCK was founded in 1792 to work alongside the Church of Ireland; in south India the Indian Society for Promoting Christian Knowledge was established to support the Anglican missions in that region and is affiliated with SPCK.
+In Ireland, the Association for Promoting Christian Knowledge (APCK) was founded in 1792 to work alongside the Church of Ireland; in south India the Indian Society for Promoting Christian Knowledge (ISPCK) was established to support the Anglican missions in that region and is affiliated with SPCK.

 During the twentieth century, SPCK's overseas mission concentrated on providing free study literature for those in a number of ministerial training colleges around the world, especially in Africa.
 The International Study Guide series was provided, free of charge, to theological training colleges across the world.
 They can still be purchased from the SPCK website, although the focus of SPCK's worldwide mission is now on developing the African Theological Network Press.

 Supporting the Church of England

 From the late 1800s to the early 20th century, SPCK ran a Training College for Lay Workers on Commercial Road in Stepney Green, London.
 This was set up to provide a theological education for working-class men, with the aim of better helping clergy to conduct services.
 It was also anticipated that with a firmer understanding of the Bible, theology and the values of the Anglican church, these men might be able to instruct their own communities.

-Throughout the 20th century, the SPCK offered support to ordinands in the Anglican church.
-These were men in training to become priests in the Church of England, who had fallen upon hard times and may have otherwise been unable to continue their studies.
+Throughout the twentieth century, the SPCK offered support to ordinands in the Anglican church.
+These were men and women in training to become priests in the Church of England, who had fallen upon hard times and may have otherwise been unable to continue their studies.
 Today, this support continues through the Richards Trust and the Ordinands Library app.